Today we take for granted what 200 years ago would have been considered magic.

 Not one bit!

-Driven by superstition and emotion, wanting everything now and preferably for nothing.
+We are driven by superstition and emotion, wanting everything now and preferably for nothing.

-Of course we have our good attributes but at heart we are still the same old primitive hunter-gatherer driven by our hunger for food, need for shelter and desire to mate, all this subject to our emotional state.
+Of course we have our good attributes but at heart we are still the same old primitive hunter-gatherer driven by our hunger for food, need for shelter and desire to mate, all subject to our emotional state.